-Dr. George Wright was born in Romney Township, Kent County on March 9th, 1856.
-His parents, Thomas Wright and the former Ann Cox had emigrated from Lincolnshire, England.
+Dr. George Wright was born in Romney Township (Chatham-Kent) on March 9th, 1856.
+His parents Thomas Wright and the former Ann Cox had emigrated from Lincolnshire, England.
 He was the 6th of 12 children.
 The Wright family had a farm approximately 3 miles east of Wheatley, Ontario.
+His siblings were; Mary, Joseph, Thomas, Jane, Ellen, William, Sarah, Marcy, John and Hannah.
+The first 3 children, Mary, Joseph and Thomas were born in England.
+(Note: One of Dr. Wright’s siblings has been lost to the passage of time….only 10 were found in the research).

 While Dr. Wright was in England, he married Mary Green, on the 23rd of May, 1890 in Birmingham.
 Mrs. Wright was born in Stockport, England on the 8th of October, 1866, the daughter of George Green and the former Jane Heyward.